Creating a New Paradigm for Mathematics

 Across the country, it's far too common that high school graduates are ill-prepared for the type of mathematics they will encounter in college.
 And too often, well-intentioned efforts to transform high school mathematics have lacked connectivity to the trends in higher education and the changing needs of today's workforce.

-Students’ success in college is greatly influenced by the mathematics they learn, how they learn it, and how they see themselves as a learner and doer of mathematics.
-It is time to better align the mathematics courses and expectations from high school to postsecondary education.
+Yet we know that students’ success in college is greatly influenced by the mathematics they learn, how they learn it, and how they see themselves as a learner and doer of mathematics.
+That’s why we believe it is time to better align the mathematics courses and expectations from high school to postsecondary education.

 The Launch Years Toolkit